What is an induction?

 Welcoming new starters

-Whether a new employee is working from home or in the workplace in their early days with a company, it’s important to combine friendly, welcoming communications with something physical.
+Whether a new employee is working from home or in the workplace in their early days with a company, it’s important to provide a warm welcome for new team members.

 Managing admin